Back to blog

 As scraping projects grow, handling large volumes of data efficiently becomes a challenge.
 This includes managing storage, ensuring fast processing, and maintaining reliable infrastructure to handle numerous concurrent requests.

-LangChain vs. traditional scraping methods
+LangChain vs. regular scraping methods

 Recently, frameworks like LangChain have introduced a new paradigm, leveraging large language models (LLMs) to interpret and process data in a more dynamic and context-aware manner.